Effective January 1, 2015

-The Washington State Health Care Authority (HCA) is required by law to maintain the privacy of your information and to provide this notice to all Uniform Medical Plan (UMP) subscribers.
-We are updating it because of recent changes in the regulations.
+The Washington State Health Care Authority (HCA) is required by law to maintain the privacy of information about you and to provide this notice to all Uniform Medical Plan (UMP) subscribers.
 This notice does not affect your eligibility for services or coverage.

 Where does the HCA get this information about me?